Microsoft public symbol server

 DownstreamStore must specify a directory on your local computer or network that will be used to cache symbols.
 This downstream store holds symbols that the debugger has accessed; the vast majority of symbols that have never been accessed remain on the symbol store at Microsoft.
 This keeps your downstream store relatively small and allows the symbol server to work quickly, only downloading each file once.

 To avoid typing this long symbol path, use the .symfix (Set Symbol Store Path) command.
 The following command appends the public symbol store to your existing symbol path:

-For more information about the public symbol store, see the Windows Symbols Web site.
+For more information about working with symbols, see the Symbol path for Windows debuggers.

 Symbol File Compression

 The Microsoft Symbol Server provides compressed versions of the symbol files.
 The files have an underscore at the end of the filename’s extension to indicate that they are compressed.
 For example, the PDB for ntdll.dll is available as ntdll.pd_.
 When SymProxy downloads a compressed file, it will store the file decompressed in the local file system.
 The DontUncompress registry key can be set to disable this behavior in SymProxy.